Ruth2014/bio2092/05b_Visualising_assembly_using_Bandage/README.md

 In particular,
 download and open  the `report.html` file, which contains a summary of several measures of assembly quality.
-MAke sure that you download the file (e.g. to your Downloads folder and open the downloaded file rather than just trying to open it within OneDrive).
+Make sure that you download the file (e.g. to your Downloads folder and open the downloaded file rather than just trying to open it within OneDrive).

 Note the N<sub>50</sub> value.
 This is a measure of how contiguous the assembly is;